Aurora Family Law Attorney

 If you are thinking about divorce, you must first consider all the potential issues that will have an impact on your divorce proceeding:

-- Child custody: Once you are divorced, where and with whom will the child(ren) reside?
+- Residential custody: Once you are divorced, where and with whom will the child(ren) reside?

-- Child visitation: How often will the non-residential parent see the children?
+- Parenting Time: How often will the non-residential parent see the children?

 - Distribution of marital assets: How will marital property or the marital home be distributed?